-I am currently pursuing my Editing certificate at the University of Chicago Graham School (one class to go!).
+I received my Editing certificate at the University of Chicago Graham School.
 I am a contributing member of the Christian Proofreaders and Editors Network (Christian PEN) and a member of the Editorial Freelancers Association (EFA).

 I truly enjoy playing a small part in unraveling redemptive and authentic words in other writers’ stories.